 Maybe you had a bad day, a bad week, or a bad month, but you can always start again.
 Achieving a goal is a journey, and fitness is about building habits that you follow most of the time (not all the time).

 Expect setbacks.
 When they happen, acknowledge them but don’t dwell on them.
 Give yourself grace.
 Then, the next day, go after your exercise goals again.

-If you are struggling with motivation or find you aren’t sure how to complete your New Year’s fitness dreams, reach out to those who can help you.
+If you are struggling with motivation or aren’t sure how to complete your New Year’s fitness dreams, reach out to those who can help you.
 Ask your partner or best friend to hold you accountable for weekly or monthly goals.
 If you have someone in your life that also has a fitness goal, work out together.
-Better yet, if someone in your life is already where you want to be in your fitness, ask them how they did it or even go to the gym and work out with them.
-Finally, if you need the ultimate accountability partner, hire a personal trainer.
-You can even hire a virtual personal trainer if you are not yet ready to go to the gym.
+The added accountability will prevent you from letting your resolution fizzle out.

-Sticking with your New Year’s fitness resolution isn’t supposed to be easy.
-Yet, by continually reassessing your goals and plans, remembering your why, expecting setbacks, and celebrating your wins, you can get there.
-Remember, fitness is a journey, so focus on moving a few steps toward your fitness goal each day.
-EōS Fitness can help.
-Find the closest EōS Fitness to you.
+Sticking with your New Year’s fitness resolution isn’t easy, especially if you aren’t sure how to make exercise a habit.
+Yet, by continually reassessing your goals and plans, remembering your why, expecting setbacks, and celebrating your wins, you can build a sustainable workout routine that lasts all year.
+EōS Fitness is here to help you keep your New Year’s resolution alive.

 At EōS Fitness, our priority is your fitness success, and we’re here to provide you with the tools to help you reach it.
 Whether you could use the help of a Personal Trainer or would benefit from the motivation of one of our EōS G-Fit Classes, we have you covered.
 Find an EōS Fitness near you to get started today.